facebook/react/OVERVIEW.md

 * Minimizing bridge traffic.
 * Making expensive computations lazy.

 Profiling information is stored on the backend.
-The backend push-notifies the frontend of when profiling starts ("_profilingStarted_") and stops ("_profilingStopped_").
+The backend push-notifies the frontend of when profiling starts or stops by sending a "_profilingStatus_" message.
+(The frontend also asks for the current status after mounting by sending a "_getProfilingStatus_" message.)

 When profiling begins, the frontend takes a snapshot/copy of each root.
 This snapshot includes the id, name, key, and child IDs for each node in the tree.
 (This information is already present on the frontend, so it does not require any additional bridge traffic.)
 While profiling is active, each time React commits– the frontend also stores a copy of the "_operations_" message (described above).
 Once profiling has finished, the frontend can use the original snapshot along with each of the stored "_operations_" messages to reconstruct the tree for each of the profiled commits.